alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 We encourage everyone in the team to participate in all team activities and work.

 We are committed to facilitating Communities of Practice that are connected with each others' work.
-Although we will fail at times, we seek to treat everyone both as fairly and equally as possible.
+Although we will fail at times, we seek to treat everyone as fairly and equally as possible.
 Whenever a member has made a mistake, we expect them to take responsibility for it.
-If someone has been harmed or offended, it is our responsibility to listen carefully and respectfully, and do our best to right the wrong.
+If someone has been harmed or offended, it is our responsibility to listen carefully and respectfully and do our best to right the wrong.

 ## 3. Diversity Statement